franztapiac/3dphoto/franz_hsa/README.md

 ## <u>Content</u>
 Franz's work with the HSA index spanned 4 categories:
+0. Cloning HSA repository (HSA v1 or HSA v2) into your computer or a server.
 1. Appending RGB texture to synthetic meshes
 2. Expanding meshes
 3. Calculating the HSA on synthetic and patient meshes